Elevation: 11,458 ft

-After some gentle coaxing, Dave Ferguson was kind enough to send me info on this peak, whether it be known to you as Eleven Four Fifty Eight, Roaring Peak, Lost Mind Peak, or?
+After some gentle coaxing, Dave Ferguson was kind enough to send me info on this peak, whether it be known to you as 11458, Roaring Peak, Lost Mind Peak, or?
 Perhaps you could contact Dave/Steve, get it first hand, dress it up, and put it on your website.
 Here’s a teaser:

-Roaring Peak el 11458′ (prom 438′) has been called one of Idaho’s most impressive mountains.
-It is the summit of Glassford Peak’s north ridge, on the backside of the Boulder Mountains.
+Roaring Peak (11,458 feet with 438 feet of prominence) has been called one of Idaho’s most-impressive mountains.
+It is the summit of Glassford Peak’s North Ridge, on the backside of the Boulder Mountains.
 Its roar can be seen and felt from the upper reaches of East Fork Salmon River.

-***”Breaking camp on the early morning of July 26,2006, Dave Ferguson and Steve Grantham had spotted 26 elk by their 7am starting time at Bowery Guard Station el 6800′.
-Making great time ascending the trailless north ridge overlooking Roaring Creek, by 11am they had reached Point 11341′, just 1/4 mile shy of their destination.
+***”Breaking camp on the early morning of July 26, 2006, Dave Ferguson and Steve Grantham had spotted 26 elk by their 7AM starting time at Bowery Guard Station (6,800 feet).
+Making great time ascending the trailless North Ridge overlooking Roaring Creek, by 11AM, they had reached Point 11341, just 1/4 mile shy of their destination.
 Here the climbing began in earnest.
 An hour and a half later, after carefully negotiating several loose Class 4 sections, the summit prize was theirs.
 This was a peak well won….”

-Tom, I believe you did some recon here ca 1994.
-IACG p236 states ‘the only known route ascends its north ridge’.
+I believe you did some recon here in 1994.
+Page 236 states “the only known route ascends its North Ridge.”
 When I quizzed Dave whether he found a cairn on top, he wasn’t sure.
-Could it be their 2006 ascent was in fact a first?
-Maybe you can help sort this out.
-Dave has some nice pics.
+Could it be that their 2006 ascent was in fact a first?

 Mountain Range: Boulder Mountains